-The Official Blog for ADOM & ADOM II: Legends of Ancardia
+The Official Blog for ADOM & Ultimate ADOM

 Hey Thomas, for those of us who were too poor to get into prerelease, what's the overall done percentage in regards to the game (as opposed to all the BS getting it on Steam and what have you?)I not only ask for myself but for the dozen of people I've gotten interested. :)

 To be honest: That's very hard to say as sometimes the ratio of visible changes to invisible fiddling is not very well.
 My guess would be that we will be seeing a minimum of another 6-9 months of prereleases before a final version is done.
 The amount of stuff added to the campaign due to overshooting the initial target of $48.000 by almost 100% added a ton of things we need and want to do.
 So right now maybe something like 50-60& are done.
 But it's very hard to say as we already learned that a number of our estimations were too optimistic.
 Nonetheless we'll get the job done ;-)